FromKylo/speech-to-braille/docs/text-to-speech-documentation.md

 2. **Speech synthesis not working**: The module includes fallbacks for when speech synthesis fails, including visual indicators.

 3. **Chrome speech timeout**: A known issue in Chrome where speech synthesis stops after a period of inactivity - fixed with the Chrome workaround.

+## Technical Notes

+### Phase Timing Control

+The Text-to-Speech module interacts closely with the Phase Controller to manage application flow:

+1. **Introduction Phase Timing**:
+   - The introduction phase has a fixed duration (default 10 seconds)
+   - Early speech synthesis completion does not automatically end the phase
+   - The module enforces minimum phase duration through `window.hasMovedPastIntro` flag
+   - Only after the full duration will `finishIntroduction()` transition to the recording phase

+2. **Speech Coordination**:
+   - A speech lock (`isSpeaking` flag) prevents overlapping utterances
+   - When a match is found in the recording phase, it's properly carried to the output phase
+   - The output phase prioritizes speaking the matched braille word

+### Common Pitfalls

+1. **Introduction Too Short**: If the introduction phase appears to end too quickly, check:
+   - The `speakIntroduction()` function should have a minimum wait of 10 seconds
+   - The `finishIntroduction()` function should enforce `window.hasMovedPastIntro`
+   - The timeout should only trigger if not already transitioned

+2. **Output Phase Speech Issues**: If speech doesn't work during output phase:
+   - Ensure speech synthesis lock (`isSpeaking`) properly manages the queue
+   - Add proper delay between speech attempts (minimum 300ms)
+   - Verify that match status flag (`brailleMatchFound`) is carried between phases

+### Debugging

+The module includes several debugging tools:
+- Adding `console.time/timeEnd` around critical sections can identify timing issues
+- Chrome Dev Tools can monitor the speech queue with `window.speechSynthesis.speaking`
+- `config.behavior.debugMode`: Enables additional logging